Information on applying for a PhD or a Professional Doctorate at the School of Environment, Education and Development.

 - a relevant Master’s degree, with Merit and a minimum average grade of 60% in both the taught modules and your dissertation (or international equivalent of 60%)

 The required English language scores are:

-- an overall IELTS score of 7.0, with at least 7.0 in the writing component and at least 6.0 in all other components or
+- an internet-based TOEFL score of 100, with at least 25 in the writing component and at least 22 in all other components, or

 How to apply

-You’ll need to complete and submit our online application form
+You’ll need to complete and submit an online application form.

 Identifying a suitable supervisor